About the Lake

 Water Quality

-Cochrane Lake is currently designated as hazardous to health due to the prolific algae growth.
+Cochrane Lake, not having a natural outlet nor a reliable source of fresh water, frequently experiences prolific algae growth, odours, and overall water quality issues.
 The current water quality does not allow for any type of recreational opportunities in or near the water as there is currently no natural circulation of water out of the lake.

 Cochrane Lake Site Context Plan